Alex Parsons (American football)

-Alex Parsons (born September 14, 1987) was an American football center in the National Football League (NFL).
+Alex Parsons (born September 14, 1987) is an American former professional football center in the National Football League (NFL).
 He played college football at University of Southern California (USC).

 High school career

 Parsons attended Woodbridge High School in Irvine, California.
 As a junior in 2004, he made All-Seaview League while posting 102 tackles, 7 sacks, 4 forced fumbles and 2 interceptions.
 He played 3 years on the varsity.
 He made 2005 Super Prep All-American, Prep Star All-American, Super Prep All-Farwest, Prep Star All-Western, Long Beach Press-Telegram Best in the West honorable mention, Orange County Register Fab 15 second-team, Tacoma News-Tribune Western 100, Cal-Hi Sports All-State second-team, CaliFlorida Bowl Defensive MVP, All-CIF Southern Section first-team, All-CIF Division VI first-team, Orange County Register All-Orange County first-team and All-Seaview League first-team as a senior defensive lineman, linebacker, tight end and offensive lineman at Woodbridge High School in Irvine, California.
 He had 104 tackles, 18 tackles for loss and 4 sacks in 2005.